presseddigital/linkit/README.md

 would output `<a href="/profile/USERNAME">Visit Profile</a>` which is the default user path that is created in the setting and the user would be available at...

     {{ entry.link.user }}

+## Custom Link Types

+You can easily create your own link types,

+Full documenation is coming soon, for now, take a look at the models folder.
+Each link type is a seperate model, just extend Link or ElementLink, depending on your needs, and everything will be set up for you.

+Hook up the requirements and register custom link types in your plugin (or modules) init()...

+    <?php
+    use fruitstudios\linkit\Linkit;
+    use fruitstudios\linkit\events\RegisterLinkTypesEvent;

+    ...

+    public function init()
+    {
+        parent::init();

+        Event::on(Linkit::className(), Linkit::EVENT_REGISTER_LINKIT_LINK_TYPES, function (RegisterLinkTypesEvent $event) {
+            $event->types[] = new CustomLinkType();
+        });
+    }

+If you think they are super useful and you agree we can look to add them to the core plugin for everyone to use.

 ## Roadmap